TechWiz-3/happy-jar-cli/CONTRIBUTING.md

 All changes added must pass the CI tests (TBA) provided by the GitHub Actions workflows.
 If not, further changes must be done in order to make up for a valid pull request / merge request.
 If you need help because a test isn't passing, please open an issue :+1:

+When making the pull request, please ensure you tick `Allow edits by maintainers`.
+More info [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork)

 We also have a [Code of Conduct](./CODE_OF_CONDUCT.md) in place so please make sure to follow the given set of guidelines and thresholds while you interact with the project!

 Contributors will receive recognition for their contributions to mankind (I mean this project) in the `Contributors` section of the `README.md`.
 You will also receive a nice title to describle your abilities and might open-source prowess.